-The non-random order in which fossils appear over time can be interpreted in one of four ways.
-This article summarises these various interpretations.
+The order in which fossils appear over time can be understood in one of four ways.
+This article summarises the various interpretations.

-(1) To begin with the most familiar: Charles Darwin pioneered the idea that life arose naturally, with successively more complex forms evolving as a result of chance mutations.
-In graphic representation the interpretation looks like this:
+(1) To begin with the most familiar: Charles Darwin pioneered the idea that, somehow, life arose naturally and that successively more complex forms evolved as a result of chance mutations.
+In graphic representation, and updated in accordance with current nomenclature, the interpretation looks like this:

 The Origin of Species, 1859.